oss2019/InstituteFormsPortal/.github/ISSUE_TEMPLATE/custom.md

 ---
 name: Blank Template
 about: Issues that do not fit in other templates
-title: 'Issue: '
+title: "Issue: "
-labels: ''
+labels: ""
-assignees: ''
+assignees: ""
 ---